 Many major online content publishers are using a combination of both HLS and MPEG-DASH to reach their audience across all platforms and devices.
 Although effective, this also complicates their encoding, DRM and deployment workflow.
 Apple and Microsoft are looking to ease this burden with the introduction of the Common Media Application Format (CMAF) standard.

 Where HLS uses the Transport Stream (TS) container format for packaging its media, MPEG-DASH is almost solely used in combination with fragmented MP4 (fMP4).
-Content publishers utilizing both formats currently need to pay twice to encode and store their content.
+Content publishers utilising both formats currently need to pay twice to encode and store their content.
 Furthermore, these files, although representing the same media, will both be competing for space on CDN edges, reducing the overall delivery efficiency.

 5 Advantages of CMAF for Content Publishers